ImanX/force-touch-recognizer/README.md

 # force-touch-recognizer
-Simple classes for handle of 3D Touch &amp; Force Touch on Swift.
+Simple classes for handle of 3D Touch &amp; Force Touch in Swift.

 Simply handle force touch on your swift project bassed `UIGestureRecognizer`